Pizza2d1/pizza-paper/README.md

 # Will add these necessary directories and files needed to run
 (These will NOT delete your current directory files, if you already have these directories, don't worry)

-DIRECTORY /home/USERNAME/Pictures------------------------#Storing pizza-papers
+DIRECTORY /home/USERNAME/Pictures--------------------------------#Storing pizza-papers

-DIRECTORY /home/USERNAME/Pictures/pizza-papers-----#Storing custom and sample wallpaper image files
+DIRECTORY /home/USERNAME/Pictures/pizza-papers-------------#Storing custom and sample wallpaper image files

+FILE /home/$USERNAME/Pictures/pizza-papers/settings.log----#Stores settings for when you close the terminal

-DIRECTORY /home/USERNAME/Documents--------------------#Storing pizza-papers.txt
+DIRECTORY /home/USERNAME/Documents----------------------------#Storing pizza-papers.txt

-FILE /home/USERNAME/Documents/pizza-papers.txt------#Storing custom wallpaper paths and names
+FILE /home/USERNAME/Documents/pizza-papers.txt--------------#Storing custom wallpaper paths and names